pi765/Object-Oriented-Appl-Develp/README.md

 # Python-Projects
-A series of lab projects done in collaboration with my classmate, Kamal Ali
+A series of lab projects done in collaboration with Kamal Ali